KwongSunny/TOA5T/README.md

     Ban - bans a user permanently by mention or id [DONE]

     Unban - unbans a user by id [DONE]

+    Reactionrole - creates a reaction role post which users can react to to get roles [DONE]

 In Development utilities:

-    Reactionrole - creates a reactionrole post, which users can react to to attain and remove roles [mentions of roles need to be included, other than that it is functional if roles are hand typed, also upon bot turning off and on, first remove reaction event does not remove the role]

     Warn